 It was initially a derogatory term but has since been reclaimed by Argentinian and Peruvian travesti activists.

 Outside of Latin America, travesti usually means “cross-dresser” (men who dress like women but aren’t transgender).

 Thanks to that, travesti is one of the most used terms on Google when referring to trans people.

 In the Adult Industry

 The adult industry has its own vocabulary too.
-Trans women are not exempt from being featured in pornography.
-To find escort services or porn videos on the internet, people use the terms Shemale and Tranny.
+Trans women are not exempt from being featured in adult films.
+To find adult services or adult videos on the internet, people use the terms Shemale and Tranny.

 People use both terms to search for the same content, but shemale is searched more often.

 With the data above, we see that tranny and shemale are in first and third person respectively as the most searched terms on Google.
 Due to their usage, we can understand why those two terms fall in those places.
-According to the Forbes article How Much of the Internet is Actually for Porn, 13% of web searches were for erotic content.
+According to the Forbes article How Much of the Internet is Actually for P*rn, 13% of web searches were for sensual content.
 That represents a huge part of the world wide traffic just for this category.
-To compare just 2 keywords on Google trend, the term “porn” is 5,29 times more queried on Google than “business”.
+To compare just 2 keywords on Google trend, the term “p*rn” is 5,29 times more queried on Google than “business”.

 But that doesn’t mean that shemale and tranny are the more popularly used terms on a daily basis in real life.